aplteam/Tatin/docs/PackageConfiguration.md

 The names of user defined variables _must_ start with an underscore.

-If you specify any variable with a name that Tatin does not know about and that does not start with an underscore, then error will be thrown.
+If you specify any variable with a name that Tatin does not know about and that does not start with an underscore an error will be thrown.

 ### Tatin's package configuration variables